jaydxyz/genetic-algorithm-library/README.md

 }
 ```

-For more detailed examples and usage instructions, please refer to the [examples](examples) directory and the [documentation](docs).

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Make sure to follow the [contribution guidelines](CONTRIBUTING.md).

 ## License